Some Apple Store France employees to strike on Friday

 Apple, which employs about 1,000 people in its French stores, said earlier this week that it had booked orders for over 2 million iPhone 5 models in the first 24 hours.
 The smart phones go on sale on Friday in the United States as well as major European markets including France, Germany and the United Kingdom.

-While there have been occasional reports of gripes over pay and working hours reported among Apple Store employees in the United States, none are unionized.
+While there have been occasional reports of gripes over pay and working hours reported among Apple Store employees in the United States, none are unionised.

 Still it wouldn’t be the first strike timed to coincide with an iPhone launch.
 Some employees of one of Apple’s stores in Rome were reported to have walked out on the day the previous model -- the iPhone 4S -- was launched.